siryus-org/siryus-selenium-scraper-quickstarter/README.md

 ### 3. Docker Compose (For Multi-Service and Volume Management)

-The repository includes a `compose.yaml` file for [Docker Compose](https://docs.docker.com/compose/), which simplifies running the application with persistent storage and optional SSL certificates.
+The repository includes a `compose.yaml` file for [Docker Compose](https://docs.docker.com/compose/), which simplifies running the application with persistent storage

 **To deploy with Docker Compose:**